Program Overview

 – the design of a network model based on data and literature with the resulting analysis.

-At the end of this course, the student will be able to perform a network analysis per se on a biological case including a topological study and a dynamical modeling.
+At the end of this course, the student will be able to perform a network analysis per se on a biological case including a topological study and a dynamical modelling.

 Course Prerequisites: